hanrattyjen/CV/README.md

 Instead of formally being taught a language (although we do learn Ruby & Javascript during the course), we are also seen as language-agnostic and taught **how** to learn a language and write clean, readable code.

 We are also involved in agile development, TDD and BDD, and delivering value to a user.
-We had code reviews, either as part of a large group or in smaller groups.
+We had regular code reviews, either as part of a large group or in smaller groups.

-As well as my coding skills improving massively in the past 3 months, so has my ability to learn.
+As well as my coding skills improving massively during my time at Makers Academy, so has my ability to learn.
 How I approach new problems and how I can communicate those to other people has been refined so much and I'm much more comfortable expressing my ideas.

 Given how far I've come in the past 16 weeks, I'm very excited to see what I can achieve in the next 16 weeks, 16 months and beyond.